North Korea and weapons of mass destruction: Export partners

 Iran was one of the first countries to buy North Korean missiles.
 Iran has established local production for the Hwasong-5 (Shahab-1), Hwasong-6 (Shahab-2) and the Rodong-1 (Shahab-3).
 Iran also possesses 19 land-based BM25 Musudan missiles, according to a leaked, classified U.S. State Department cable, Iran designated the Musudan as Khorramshahr.
-This nuclear-capable missile is currently under development and failed its two known flight tests.
+This nuclear-capable missile is currently under development and has failed its two known flight tests.